MicrosoftDocs/cloud-adoption-framework/docs/relocate/initiate.md

 ## Determine scope

-With objectives in place, you can identify the workloads you need to relocate to meet those objectives.
-When you plan and scope a relocation project, the workload should be the smallest unit of relocation.
-Anything smaller makes planning difficult to manage.
-In execution, you relocate workloads by migrating workload services and components, but for planning, focus on the workload as a whole.
+You should use the objectives to scope your relocation plan.
+Identify all the workloads in scope of these objectives.
+The workload should be the smallest unit of relocation during scoping.
+Anything smaller, such as environment or service, makes planning difficult to manage.
+In execution, you relocate workloads by migrating workload services and components.
+But for planning and scoping, focus on the workload as a whole.
 For more information, see [What is a workload?](/azure/cloud-adoption-framework/plan/workloads#what-is-a-workload).

 ## Prioritize workloads